helidon-io/helidon/docs/se/security/introduction.md

 ```
 1. Uses `io.helidon.Config`
 <!--@mdc :: -->

+As mentioned above, security features are implemented through providers, which
 are configured under key `security.providers`.
 Each element of the list is one
 security provider.
 The key of the provider must match its config key (as
 documented in [Security Providers](providers.md) for each supported provider).